adobe-type-tools/krname-ivd-collection/README.md

-# DEPRECATED
+# ARCHIVED/TRANSFERRED

 Please note that this repository has been archived and is now read-only.
-The contents have been preserved for historical reference but are no longer updated.
+The contents have been preserved for historical reference, but are no longer updated.
 Current info can be found here: https://www.unicode.org/ivd/krname/